by Calculated Risk on 11/21/2017 04:57:00 PM

-From the American Chemistry Council: Industrial Activity Signals Further Gains in U.S. Economy
+From the American Chemistry Council: Chemical Activity Barometer Continues Solid Gains Into 3rd Quarter

 This graph shows the year-over-year change in the 3-month moving average for the Chemical Activity Barometer compared to Industrial Production.
 It does appear that CAB (red) generally leads Industrial Production (blue).

-The year-over-year increase in the CAB has been solid over the last year, suggesting further gains in industrial production in 2018.
+CAB increased solidly in early 2017 suggesting an increase in Industrial Production.
+The year-over-year increase in the CAB has slowed recently, but this still suggests further gains in industrial production in 2018.